xixels-protocol/document/protocol/message.md

 # 5. Message Service

 Message Service is a high-performance asynchronous communication service designed specifically for gaming and other scenarios.
-The server-side and client-side programs of Degas can communicate with each other through the Message Service.
+The server-side and the client-side programs of Degas can communicate with each other through the Message Service.

 ## 5.1 WebSocket

 The Message Service uses WebSocket as the underlying communication protocol, which is a mature communication protocol supported by a large number of network infrastructures and browsers, with strong adaptability.
 WebSocket is defined in the [RFC 6455 standard](https://www.rfc-editor.org/rfc/rfc6455).

-The server and client of the Message Service **MUST** handle the WebSocket Control Frames (Ping, Pong, and Close) correctly according to the protocol specification.
+The server and the client of the Message Service **MUST** handle the WebSocket Control Frames (Ping, Pong, and Close) correctly according to the protocol specification.

-The server and client of the Message Service **MUST** only send Binary type WebSocket Data Frames and **MUST NOT** send Text type Data Frames.
+The server and the client of the Message Service **MUST** only send Binary type WebSocket Data Frames and **MUST NOT** send Text type Data Frames.

 ## 5.2 Message Gateway
 The Leader Node provides a WebSocket service as the Gateway for the Message Service.

-The Gateway authenticates the client and binds the connection to a specific Account.
+the Gateway authenticates the Client and binds the connection to a specific Account.

-A Degas Container can run a WebSocket service and communicate with clients.
-However, messages between the Degas server-side and client-side need to be forwarded through the Gateway.
+A Degas Container can run a WebSocket service and communicate with the Clients.
+However, messages between the Degas server-side and the Client-side need to be forwarded through the Gateway.

 ## 5.3 Frame

 This section provides definitions and field meanings for all network data frames used in the Message Service.

-The frames are classified into four types based on the sender and receiver of the data:
+There are four main messages based on the sender and receiver of the data:

-- From Client to Gateway: [ClientMessage](#532-clientmessage)
+- From the Client to the Gateway: [ClientMessage](#532-clientmessage)
-- From Gateway to Client: [GatewayMessage](#533-gatewaymessage)
+- From the Gateway to the Client: [GatewayMessage](#533-gatewaymessage)
-- From Gateway to Degas: [GatewayInternalMessage](#534-gatewayinternalmessage)
+- From the Gateway to the Degas server-side program: [GatewayInternalMessage](#534-gatewayinternalmessage)
-- From Degas to Gateway: [DegasMessage](#535-degasmessage)
+- From the Degas server-side program to the Gateway: [DegasMessage](#535-degasmessage)

+Each of the the main message is assocaited some payload messages.
+For example, `ClientMessage` has 3 payload messages: `ClientHelloMessage`, `ClientEthAuthMessage` and `ClientDegasMessage`.
+In the following text, when it refers to sending some payload messages, it means encapsulating the payload message in the corresponding main message and then sending the main message.

 ## 5.3.1 Protobuf

 The frames transmitted in the Message Service **MUST** be encoded using Protobuf.
 All the Protobuf message definations **MUST** be written in the "proto3" syntax.

 ## 5.3.2 ClientMessage